3th4novo/Reducing-Hallucinations-of-LVLMs/README.md

 # Scheduling Noise for Better VCD: Reducing Hallucinations in LVLMs

-This is the official GitHub repository of Reducing Hallucinations of LVLMs: Improving VCD with Cosine-Beta Noise Scheduling.
-In this project, we employed a cosine-beta diffusion noise scheduler that can further improve the performance of the state-of-the-art train-free method VCD in the task of reducing hallucinations of LVLMs.
+This is the official GitHub repository of Scheduling Noise for Better VCD: Reducing Hallucinations in LVLMs.
+In this paper, we employed a cosine-beta diffusion noise scheduler that can further improve the performance of the state-of-the-art train-free method VCD in the task of reducing hallucinations of LVLMs.

 ##  Usage